Vyral/base-template/_drafts/what-you-should-know-about-the-hers-rating.md

 {% include youtube.html %}

-Have you heard of the HERS Rating?
-Steve Beck explains what it is and why it is important.
+<center>Have you heard of the HERS Rating?
+Steve Beck explains what it is and why it is important.</center>

 We are joined by Steve Beck, sales manager for Creekstone Homes, today to discuss the HERS rating.